vitaliyterziev/snake/README.md

 # snake game
-JavaScript implementation of the classic game \n
+JavaScript implementation of the classic game

 Start with main.html